-Based on the 2019 National Assessment of Educational Progress (NAEP), only 23% of Hispanic students1 in the U.S. are able to read proficiently in English in grade 4.2 This is due, in part, to potential barriers facing Hispanic students, including less exposure than peers to certain forms of literacy-related enrichment activities, especially in homes where parents speak in Spanish,3 lower attendance in preschool programs,4 and - in the case of children of migrant workers - frequent moves disrupting progress toward meeting academic goals.5 Given that many Hispanic students are not native speakers of English, these students may also be considered emergent bilinguals.
-Anyone interested in the benefits of Core5 for emergent bilinguals should read the research brief on English Learners.6
+Based on the 2019 National Assessment of Educational Progress (NAEP), only 23% of Hispanic students1 in the United States are able to read proficiently in English in grade 4.2 This is due in part to potential barriers facing Hispanic students, including less exposure than peers to certain forms of literacy-related enrichment activities (especially in homes where parents speak in Spanish),3 lower attendance in preschool programs,4 and-for children of migrant workers frequent moves disrupting progress toward meeting academic goals.5 Given that many Hispanic students are not native speakers of English, these students may also be considered Emergent Bilinguals.
+Anyone interested in the benefits of Core5 for Emergent Bilinguals should read the research brief on English Learners.6

-Regardless of the contributing factors, low proficiency rates for Hispanic students is very concerning, especially as the percentage of Hispanic students in U.S. schools continues to rise.
-In the year 2000, Hispanic students made up only 16% of public school students, while the percentage of Hispanic students is projected to grow to 28% in 2029.7 It is known that the long-term impact of low reading proficiency includes elevated drop-out rates and lower earnings.8 With more Hispanic students entering U.S. schools, these looming problems must be addressed, both for the benefit of the students and their families and the country as a whole.
+Regardless of the contributing factors, low proficiency rates for Hispanic students are very concerning, especially as the percentage of Hispanic students in U.S. schools continues to rise.
+In the year 2000, Hispanic students made up only 16% of public school students, while this percentage is projected to grow to 28% in 2029.7 It is known that the long-term impact of low reading proficiency includes elevated dropout rates and lower earnings.8 With more Hispanic students entering U.S. schools, these looming problems must be addressed, both for the benefit of students and their families and for the country as a whole.

 Today, we see that Core5 is quite popular among schools serving Hispanic students.
-Of the 28,000 students who recently used the language support feature in Core5 (which provides directions in a second language after hearing them in English), 85% requested directions in Spanish.
+Of the 28,000 students who recently used the language support feature in Core5 (which provides directions in a second language after they are delivered in English), 85% requested directions in Spanish.
 With diverse users in mind, Lexia is constantly engaged in evaluating its program in terms of equity and inclusion.
-As reviewed below, ten years of research on Core5 and its predecessors have demonstrated that Core5 can be a promising solution for Hispanic students.
+As reviewed next, 10 years of research on Core5 and its predecessors have demonstrated that Core5 can be a promising solution for Hispanic students.